JulioLanda4/Estrategias_bioclimaticas_vivienda/README.md

 ## 📖 English

-This repository contains the final project on **bioclimatic design**, developed at the Institute of Renewable Energies of UNAM.
+his repository contains the final project for the course  **Introduction to bioclimatic design**, developed at the Institute of Renewable Energies of UNAM.

 The study focuses on the city of **Pachuca, Hidalgo (Mexico)**, which has a **semi-cold dry climate**, and proposes passive strategies to improve thermal comfort and reduce discomfort degree-hours in housing.